Mbed-TLS/mbedtls/docs/driver-only-builds.md

 Mechanisms covered
 ------------------

-For now, only two families are supported:
+For now, only the following (families of) mechanisms are supported:
 - hashes: SHA-3, SHA-2, SHA-1, MD5, etc.
 - elliptic-curve cryptography (ECC): ECDH, ECDSA, EC J-PAKE, ECC key types.
+- finite-field Diffie-Hellman: FFDH algorithm, DH key types.

 Supported means that when those are provided only by drivers, everything (including PK, X.509 and TLS if `MBEDTLS_USE_PSA_CRYPTO` is enabled) should